pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   transaction is valid.
 - Artifact: a single file that can be retrieved from the Pyrsia network.
 It does not necessarily coincide with package specific artifacts.
+- Package ecosystem: a specific package ecosystem that Pyrsia supports. e.g. Java, Docker, ...
+- Package type: the type of a package in a specific package ecosystem. e.g. jars for Java, Docker images for Docker, ...
 - PSID: a package type specific artifact ID.
 - Authorized node admin: the person who can administer an authorized node